Alonzo Bodden

-In 2007, he released his DVD Tall, Dark and Funny.
-He was a talent judge in NBC's 5th season of Last Comic Standing, along with Kathleen Madigan and ANT.
-He is also a television host and voice-over actor, and is a regular panelist on the radio quiz program Wait Wait...
-Don't Tell Me!.
+Alonzo Bodden (/əˈlɒnzoʊ ˈboʊdən/; born June 13, 1962) is an American stand-up comedian, actor, writer and former political commentator.
+In 2004, he won NBC's reality competition TV show Last Comic Standing in its third season after being the runner-up in its second season earlier in the year.
+Bodden debuted his comedy album in 2001, and his hour-long DVD special and his half-hour television special in 2005.
+He has been a recurring panelist on NPR's quiz radio show Wait Wait...
+Don't Tell Me! since 2010, and has appeared as a host and contributor on news platform The Young Turks.

 Early life

-Alonzo Bodden was born and raised in the Saint Albans area of Queens, New York City.
-His mother was African American; his father was black Honduran.
+Bodden was born and raised in the St. Albans neighborhood of Queens, New York, to an African American mother and an Afro-Honduran father..
+Bodden went to Aviation High School in Long Island City, Queens.
+He went on to work for Lockheed Martin and McDonnell Douglas in Long Beach in the training department in the early 1990s.

-Before his work in show business, Bodden went to Aviation High School in Long Island City, New York.
-He went on to work for Lockheed Martin and McDonnell Douglas in Long Beach in the training department in the early ’90s.
+Career

-Television
+Just for Laughs in Montreal provided the opportunity for Bodden's big break, opening the door for many other TV shows.
+He has been the host of the annual Just for Laughs festival in Bermuda over a dozen times.

 He hosted the Speed TV program 101 Cars You Must Drive.
 He is also a host for America's Worst Driver.
 He also guest starred on Angel.

 He has performed on numerous television shows, including The Tonight Show with Jay Leno, Late Night with Conan O'Brien, Make Me Laugh, Late Friday, The Late Late Show with Craig Kilborn, Comedy Central Presents, and It's Showtime at the Apollo.
 He is also a voice actor who has worked on Power Rangers: Lightspeed Rescue, Masked Rider, and O'Grady.